-These courses are for first classmen pursuing research during the fall and/or spring semesters.
+These courses are for first classmen pursuing research during the fall and/or spring semesters, including majors seeking Institute or Biology Department Honors.
+Students pursuing the Writing Intensive (W) option will produce an annotated bibliography and either an introduction or discussion section of a research manuscript.
+Students pursuing the non-W option will earn Pass/Fail credits for this course.
 Prerequisite(s): Permission of instructor and department head required.
-Writing Intensive (W)
+Writing Intensive Course (W).

-These courses are for first classmen pursuing research during the fall and/or spring semesters.
+These courses are for first classmen pursuing research during the fall and/or spring semesters, including majors seeking Institute or Biology Department Honors.
+Students pursuing the Writing Intensive (W) option will produce an annotated bibliography and either an introduction or discussion section of a research manuscript.
+Students pursuing the non-W option will earn Pass/Fail credits for this course.
 Prerequisite(s): Permission of instructor and department head required.
-Writing Intensive (W)
+Writing Intensive Course (W).